-In most European languages, the word for Easter comes from the Hebrew Pesach.
+First of all, in most European languages, the word “Easter” comes from the Hebrew Pesach.

 European languages associate the word Pesach to the Jewish feast of Passover, which was a sort of preparation for the Easter events as mentioned on the Christian Gospels.

 The English word Easter comes from the Anglo-Saxon word Eastre, a pagan goddess whose festivals (called Eastron) were in the spring season.
 This festival was a celebration of a new life, a new start.

 All over the world one of the most important Easter’s symbol is a little bunny.

 Nowadays it is extremely easy to find a chocolate bunny in a supermarket or in a small shop, and it is nice to give one of those to someone you love as a present.